-Will be via online assessment, team-based-learning approaches (in class and online), automatic testing of code, comments on reports and in-class module test feedback.
+Will be via online assessment, team-based-learning approaches (in class and online), automated testing of code, comments on reports and portfolios and in-class module test feedback.
 Feedback on exams is in the form of grades and annotated example answers that will be made available after the September Examiners' Meeting.
-Summative feedback on presentations will be provided during the presentation session.
+Summative feedback on the presentations will be provided during the presentation session.

-Important note: You will have an opportunity to take some optional modules from the Department of Computing.
+Important note: You will take some of your elective modules from the Department of Computing.
 Please read their programme specifications for more details as they might differ from the approach in the Electrical and Electronic Engineering Department.